omega-gg/vox/doc/about.md

 Your web browser probably packs a decent video player but that's not sufficient for the level of innovation we're pushing with the vox patform:
 - A dedicated language called [VBML](https://omega.gg/VBML)
-- extensive codec support
+- Extensive codec support
-- distributed communication protocols
+- Distributed communication protocols

 For all this, you need a dedicated [Semantic Player](https://omega.gg/about/SemanticPlayer) that fits your requirements.
 At the moment you have the choice between MotionMonkey and MotionBox,